VirtualBox/virtualbox/README.md

 VirtualBox Swagger/OpenAPI server

 ## Description
-The project is intended to help Virtualbox's users interact with VirtualBox server remotely.
+The project is intended to help VirtualBox users interact with VirtualBox server remotely.
 The standard example is web browser where user opens the home page of VirtualBox server and does some actions with VMs or get\set some information related to VMs.

 ## Prerequisities
-- Python 3.8 and above
+- Python 3.8, 3.9, 3.10, 3.11
-- Connexion below 2.14.1
+- Connexion 2.14.1 or below
-- Flask below 2.3.0
+- Flask 2.3.0 or below

 ## Current API version
 0.0.1